Annapurna Sanctuary

 Due to the rapid changes in the altitude gain, you can feel the thin air at such heights; hence, proper acclimatisation days are required to avoid certain challenges that happen in mountain areas.
 That is why we've set this itinerary accordingly, so you can hike in a free mind without any mentally frustrating situations and leg-trembling conditions.

-Risk of Altitude Sickness and Preventive Guidelines
+Risk of Altitude Sickness and Prevention

 There's no doubt, when heading to the mountain areas, there is always a certain risk, circulating 24 hours, unlike city areas, the environment there is unusual, from what we experience with the basic, limited rescue amenities as well.
-The most crucial thing to highly consider during the trek is the risk of AMS (Acute Mountain Sickness), as in every Himalayan adventure, it is quite expected, no matter whether you are a beginner or an experienced hiker.
-Meanwhile, if you are panicking, whether you could get one, do not settle back, as this 11-day Annapurna Base Camp Trek itinerary is set with a gradual ascent without going over the board with 500 meters maximum elevation gain of the rising meters, ensuring the possibility of AMS remains low.
+The most crucial thing to highly consider during the trek is the risk of AMS (Acute Mountain Sickness), as in every high altitude adventure, it is quite expected, no matter whether you are a beginner or an experienced hiker.

 However, apart from that, one must follow several preventive guidelines to minimise the risk or avoid the risk of altitude sickness.
 Here are 5 useful tips that we highly suggest from past experiences: